bonitasoft/bonita-doc/md/salesforce.md

 # Using SaleForce with Bonita

-Bonita allows you to connect Saleforce.
+SaleForce connectors allow you to interact with Saleforce through Bonita.

 ## Overview